Pruning: The Advantages of Different Types of Tree Pruning

 Storms often give homeowners insight into which branches are potential threats to buildings, signs, electrical wires, and streetlights.
 Unfortunately, these may not be fully realized until branches have failed.
 Ideally, Certified Arborists can deal with poorly attached branches before they can cause harm to the tree and/or damage property.
 Removing these branches improves the structural integrity of the tree itself and is another way to help the tree thrive in the landscape for many years.
 One structural pruning method involves cutting branches back to lower, lateral branches which maintain the dominance of the tree’s central leader.
 This branch reduction pruning process will not create the same problems as tree topping which uses large, indiscriminate cuts at the top of a tree.
 Rather, structural pruning improves the future growth of a tree by managing branch density and branch diameter ratios within the tree so it can provide shade and beauty for years to come!

-Other Tree Pruning Types
+Other Types of Pruning

 When trees are planted in tight spaces or too close to buildings, they may need special pruning to maintain appropriate clearance from buildings.
 Areas like courtyards, patios, overhead lights, or other landscape structures will need special clearance pruning to maintain the space needed to avoid maintenance problems.